Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Wolf Ring (Unaligned)

 ## Unnamed Variants
-- Adds Floating Mist Stance to user (all Floating Mist Stances)
-- Adds Iron Fist Stance to user (all Iron Fist Stances)
 - Adds Empowerment to target (all Inspiration)
 - Also hits targets with Distracted (all War Cries)
 - Also hits allies with Vigilance (planned)